 Any applicant desiring a city resolution in support of considering the grant of a potential economic development ad valorem tax exemption to be effective in a future year, shall, in any year prior to the year the desired exemption is to take effect and prior to improvements being made, file with the city a written application in a form prescribed by the city containing adequate information to the satisfaction of the city for review of the proposed application by the city in the city's sole discretion.
-Providing city passage of such resolution in support of considering the grant of an exemption, the applicant shall, pursuant to F.S.
-Ch.
-196, in the year the exemption is desired to take effect, make application with the city for an ordinance granting the exemption.
+Providing city passage of such resolution in support of considering the grant of an exemption, the application with the city for an ordinance granting the exemption.
 Such application for ordinance following resolution shall conform to the procedures of the city, this division, and F.S.
 Ch.
 196.